 Overall/Long Term Goals

-If you are interested in learning more about the Nursing Education RIG, please explore the minutes from the past meetings:
+If you are interested in learning more about the Nursing Education RIIG, please explore the minutes from the past meetings:

-Nursing Education RIG minutes from the 2016 Annual Research Conference
+Nursing Education RIIG Annual Report from the 2021 Annual Research Conference

 Nursing Education RIIG Annual Report from the 2020 Annual Research Conference

 Nursing Education RIIG Annual Report from the 2019 Annual Research Conference